 The Best Soft Tissue Mobilization Tools

-For a great product, I recommend checking out the Geisha roller by power lifter Chris Duffin.
+For a great product, I recommend checking out the Geisha roller by powerlifter Chris Duffin.

-No explanation needed for this but a tennis or lacrosse ball makes the cheapest (and very effective) way to perform self soft tissue work.
+No explanation needed for this, but a tennis or lacrosse ball makes the cheapest (and very effective) way to perform self soft tissue work.

-The Edge Mobility Band is a great tool for quickly decreasing neural tone, improving movement, and decreasing pain & swelling.
+Compression bands are a great tool for quickly decreasing neural tone, improving movement, and decreasing pain & swelling.
 Check out my previous article on my favorite techniques to do with compression bands.